missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 Find the input box for *MPF Config File* and select the yaml file from your MPF project that includes the `lights:` definition for the lights in your machine.

 After loading the yaml file, click on the "*Generate Show Creator Scene*" button to generate a scene file for building shows.
 The scene will be saved as "show_creator.tscn".

-Find this file in the *FileSystem* panel (lower left) and double-click it to open the scene in the main Godot editor window.
+Your new scene should automatically open in the main editor view.
+If the scene *show_creator.tscn* does not open automatically, find the file in the *FileSystem* panel (lower left) and double-click it to open the scene in the main Godot editor window.

 > **Note**
 If you do not see your playfield image in the scene, you will need to manually attach it.
 The root node of the show creator scene is called `MPFShowCreator`, which you can see at the top of the *Scene* panel.
 Select it and in the *Inspector* panel, under *Sprite2D > Texture* select *Quick Load* and choose the image of your playfield.
 Your playfield image should now be aligned top-left with the Godot axis.